aerographql/documentation/source/_posts/doc-getting-started.md

 ***Congratulation, you just setup your first AeroGraphQL server.***

-Has you might have seen through this tutorial, you have mainly worked with strongly typed data to define both your GraphQL Schema and it's implementation.
+Has you might have seen through this tutorial, you have mainly worked with strongly typed data to define both your GraphQL Schema and theirs implementation.

 You know have a glimpse of what AeroGraphQL can bring over using GraphQL directly.